mlibrary/design-system-old/README.md

 The design system exists to build trust in our digital services and create components and standards that are reusable, equitable, informed by research, and available to the public.

-Are you looking for [design system documentation](https://design-system.lib.umich.edu)?
+Are you trying to find the [design system documentation](https://design-system.lib.umich.edu)?

 ## What tools are used and why?